FigueredoMatheus/loomi_challenge/README.md

 4. Connected device or emulator
 5. Run the app: `flutter run`

-## Version

-This project was developed using Flutter SDK version 3.19.6.

 ## Usage

 1. Open the application on your Android device.